-Under extenuating circumstances, with approval of the Department or Program Chair or IIM committee, advanced coursework at Kalamazoo College or another institution may be substituted for the SIP
+Under extenuating circumstances, with approval of the Department or Program Chair, IIM committee, or non-departmental SIP supervisor (in collaboration with the Associate Provost), advanced coursework at Kalamazoo College or another institution may be substituted for the SIP

 Potential faculty SIP supervisors are not obliged to approve every SIP proposal that is presented to them.
 You may have to meet certain prerequisites, or you may have to adjust your ideas or modify your proposal, before it gains the approval of a SIP supervisor.
 Identify a SIP supervisor early in the process and then work with that person to develop a project that will be interesting, significant, and meaningful to you.